 Luckily, since the values assigned to the CustomerIds remain the same across all the iterations, the ReceiverId foreign keys on the Statements within the Accounts are still valid even though the Customers are iterated.
 So there is no need to iterate the Accounts.

-In real life migrations, with multi-level dependencies (CreditCards depend on Accounts depend on Customers), this cross-iteration persistence of the assigned Identity values potentially saves time and avoids the risk of unnecessary iterations.
+In real-life migrations, with multi-level dependencies (CreditCards depends on Accounts depend on Customers), this cross-iteration persistence of the assigned Identity values potentially saves time and avoids the risk of unnecessary iterations.

 Load and Key translation

-On the other hand, if the Target System is in control of the final assignment of primary key values via an API, the Identity Values produced by migFx are not directly usable and - as part of your delivery extension - it will be necessary to maintain a lookup between the Identity Values produced by migFx and the primary key values generated by the Target System.
+On the other hand, if the Target System is in control of the final assignment of primary key values via an API, the Identity Values produced by Hopp are not directly usable, and - as part of your delivery extension - it will be necessary to maintain a lookup between the Identity Values produced by migFx and the primary key values generated by the Target System.

-When a data instance is loaded via the API and a primary key value is returned, this primary key value must be stored in the lookup along with the corresponding migFx Identity value.
+When a data instance is loaded via the API and a primary key value is returned, this primary key value must be stored in the lookup along with the corresponding Hopp Identity value.

-Whenever the same migFx Identity value is encountered as a foreign key in the migrated data, it is simple to look up the corresponding primary key value and send it on to the Target API.
+Whenever the same Hopp Identity value is encountered as a foreign key in the migrated data, it is simple to look up the corresponding primary key value and send it to the Target API.